Secure access and data for workflows in Azure Logic Apps

 Authentication type Logic app & supported connectors

-Basic Azure API Management, Azure App Services, HTTP, HTTP + Swagger, HTTP Webhook
+Basic Azure API Management, Azure App Service, HTTP, HTTP + Swagger, HTTP Webhook

-Client Certificate Azure API Management, Azure App Services, HTTP, HTTP + Swagger, HTTP Webhook
+Client certificate Azure API Management, Azure App Service, HTTP, HTTP + Swagger, HTTP Webhook

-Active Directory OAuth - Consumption: Azure API Management, Azure App Services, Azure Functions, HTTP, HTTP + Swagger, HTTP Webhook
+Active Directory OAuth (OAuth 2.0 with Microsoft Entra ID) - Consumption: Azure API Management, Azure App Service, Azure Functions, HTTP, HTTP + Swagger, HTTP Webhook

 - Standard: Azure Automation, Azure Blob Storage, Azure Event Hubs, Azure Queues, Azure Service Bus, Azure Tables, HTTP, HTTP Webhook, SQL Server

-Raw Azure API Management, Azure App Services, Azure Functions, HTTP, HTTP + Swagger, HTTP Webhook
+Raw Azure API Management, Azure App Service, Azure Functions, HTTP, HTTP + Swagger, HTTP Webhook

 Managed identity Built-in connectors:

-- Consumption: Azure API Management, Azure App Services, Azure Functions, HTTP, HTTP Webhook
+- Consumption: Azure API Management, Azure App Service, Azure Functions, HTTP, HTTP Webhook

 - Standard: Azure Automation, Azure Blob Storage, Azure Event Hubs, Azure Queues, Azure Service Bus, Azure Tables, HTTP, HTTP Webhook, SQL Server